lbedogni/lbedogni.github.io/_projects/3_project.md

 Arrowhead is addressing efficiency and flexibility at the global scale by means of collaborative automation for five application verticals.
 That means production (manufacturing, process, energy), smart buildings and infrastructures, electro-mobility and virtual market of energy.

- {% include figure.html path="assets/img/arrowhead_overview.png" title="Arrowhead Overview" class="img-fluid rounded z-depth-1" %}
+ {% include figure.liquid path="assets/img/arrowhead_overview.png" title="Arrowhead Overview" class="img-fluid rounded z-depth-1" %}
  Credits: The Arrowhead project